-Each normalization technique was evaluated based on its ability to collapse each group of curves to map onto a single response, because ideal normalization should not only adjust the response data to the appropriate target population but also remove subject-to-subject variation due to differences in anthropometry and physical characteristics (e.g., age, gender, nutrition, pathology, etc.).
-Therefore a quantifiable assessment of the similitude of a group of curves was required.
+Each normalization technique was evaluated based on its ability to collapse each group of curves to map onto a single response.
+Therefore, a quantifiable assessment of the similitude of a group of curves was required.

-Time histories
+Time-histories.
 Since the percent coefficient of variation (%CV) is often used to assess the repeatability of a set of similar ATD responses, this quantity was deemed appropriate to assess the efficacy of the normalization techniques for the time-histories: